Verona Arena: Ancient history

 Though unconfirmed, it is possible that the amphitheatre was used for the martyrdom of Christians.
 The Marquis Scipione Maffei speculated that Firmus and Rusticus were martyred here in 304, on the same occasion that Bishop Proculus asked to be martyred, but was instead mocked and sent away because he was old.

-Depiction of the Siege of Verona by Constantine I’s troops, from the Constantinian frieze on the south side of the Arch of Constantine in Rome.
+A depiction of the Siege of Verona by Constantine I’s troops, from the Constantinian frieze on the south side of the Arch of Constantine in Rome.
 The relief on the right shows the walls enclosing the Arena, though the Arena itself is not visible.

-In 312, Verona again played a leading role in the war between Constantine and Maxentius, when the latter barricaded himself in the city, and Constantine’s forces laid siege.
+In 312, Verona played role in the war between Constantine and Maxentius, when the latter barricaded himself in the city, and Constantine’s forces laid siege.
 The assault focused on the amphitheatre, which served as a bastion for the defenders due to its height surpassing the Gallienus walls.
 Two critical clashes of that campaign occurred in front of the Arena: the sortie by the besieged, enabling Ruricius Pompeianus to seek reinforcements, and the nocturnal battle, where Constantine faced attacks from both the defenders and arriving reinforcements yet emerged victorious.

 This battle is documented in a panegyric to Constantine and depicted in a relief on the Arch of Constantine, showing Verona under siege.
 In the square relief, Constantine is depicted on the left, shielded by a guard and crowned by Victory, while on the right, his army assaults the city as the defenders hurl arrows and javelins from the walls and towers.
 The rightmost section of the wall, lacking lower-level windows, likely represents the portion enclosing the Arena.

-The rise of Christianity and the subsequent end of gladiatorial games, coupled with the inefficiency of public institutions in maintaining the monument, were significant factors in its abandonment.
+The rise of Christianity and the subsequent end of gladiatorial games, coupled with the inefficiency of public institutions in maintaining the monument, were factors in its abandonment.